WoochangShin98/Temporal-Medical-Coding/data/README.md

 # Dataset

-This project uses the MIMIC-IV dataset for clinical text and structured data.
+This project uses the MIMIC-III dataset for clinical text and structured data.

 Due to data usage restrictions and privacy policies, the full dataset is not included in this repository.